steelcowboy/dontpass/README.md

 `show_all_inst`: If this is not false, all instructors will be shown for all classes
-`show_closed`: Whether or not you wish to see closed classes
+`show_closed`: Whether or not you wish to see closed classes `color`: If this is not false, ANSI escape sequences will be used to colorize classs headers